LouisSko/pattern-recognition-term-project/README.md

 ## Phase 2

-The project report can be found in `project_2.ipynb`, which contains explanations, code, and results related to the different tasks and components of the project.
+The project report can be found in `project_2.ipynb`, which contains explanations, code, and results related to the different tasks and components of the project phase 2.

 ### Project Components